 contextual names

-Contextual (or "relative") names are cards names that can be interpreted differently based on context.
+Contextual (or "relative") names are card names that can be interpreted differently based on context.

-Contextual names are translated into "absolute" names in links, nesting, and Search.
-These patterns are central to structure and Contextual Search.
+Contextual names are translated into "absolute" names in links, nesting, and searches.
+These patterns are central to structure and contextual search.

 A few examples of contextual names: